Seizing opportunities and embracing change

 All good things must come to an end, and the Olympic torch made its way onwards to Sochi, and I took a job as Head of Communications at the Guardian.
 It felt amazing to be surrounded by people who lived for news, who cared about making the world a better place.
 It was fast paced, dramatic and dynamic, as the editorial teams broke huge stories such as the Edward Snowden revelations and the Panama Papers.

-The role itself had its ups and downs.
 The media industry was - and still is - going through huge digital and commercial disruption which put pressure on all elements of the organisation, especially when combined with the Guardian’s unique funding model and purpose.
 So there was a lot of stress and a lot of internal politics.
 But it had me gripped, while also offering the variety I always craved, as after a couple of years, I transferred to New York to run communications for Guardian US.
 I was part of the leadership team there through some big expansions and then subsequent downsizing (see my earlier point on the challenges faced by news organisations…) and I lived and breathed the 2016 US election cycle in all its chaos.
 It was pretty wild.
-But then my world changed again.

-Hard choices
+Big choices

 Advice to my younger self